gwoo/hap/README.md

 	cmd = ./init.sh
 	cmd = ./update.sh

 ## Usage
-	Usage of hap:
+	Usage of ./bin/hap:
 	  -a, --all=false: Use ALL the hosts.
+	  -f, --file="Hapfile": Location of a Hapfile.
+	      --force=false: Force build even if it happened before.
 	  -h, --host="": Individual host to use for commands.
 	  -v, --verbose=false: Verbose flag to print command log.

 	Available Commands:
 	hap build		Run the builds and commands from the Hapfile. hap c <command>		Run an arbitrary command on the remote host. hap create <name>	Create a new Hapfile at <name>. hap exec <script>	Execute a script on the remote host. hap init		Initialize a new remote host. hap push		Push current repo to the remote.

+## Advanced Usage
+Sometimes you want to `init` or `build` more than one host.
+If the hosts follow a similar pattern you can reference all the hosts with a `*`.
+For example, `app-01` and `app-02` are configured.
+So, you can `init` both hosts with `hap -h app* init` and then build both with `hap -h app* build`

+Sometimes you have a lot of hosts that you want to manage in clusters.
+If you create multiple files you can use the `--file` flag to specify the location of the config.
+The file can be named anything.
+For example, `hap -f Appfile -h app* init`, will initialize all the app hosts in the Appfile.

 ## License
 The BSD License http://opensource.org/licenses/bsd-license.php.